FAQ

 Q: Are you accepting graduate students next year?

-A: The Niv Lab is currently quite full and we are not actively searching for students for the coming year.
-We normally accept one graduate student every year.
-In general, we look for students who have a background and interests in psychology, neuroscience and computational modeling.
-This is a tall order, I know, but luckily there are some of you out there!
+A: We are expecting to have an opening for a graduate student in the next application cycle (Fall 2025 for matriculation in Fall 2026).
+In general, we look for students who have background and interests in psychology, neuroscience and computational modeling.
+This is a tall order, we know, but luckily there are some of you out there!
 To be considered for a graduate student position in the lab you must apply through either the Psychology or Neuroscience graduate programs (see the links for more information).
 You cannot apply directly to the lab.
 The deadline for applications is around November each year.

 Q: What are the admissions criteria?